 Erika shares this peculiarity with a handful of others in the world-–for the moment mostly women–who claim to have deeply loved an array of items: an amusement park ride, a church banister, and for one Swedish woman even a life-sized guillotine.
 This is more than a simple fetish; they name the objects, they care for them, some even have conversations with them.

 Bizarre, sure.
 But before kicking into full judgement mode it should be noted that in several cases there are histories of sexual abuse and other psychological trauma in these women’s pasts, and many find themselves unable to sustain emotional relationships with other human beings.
 It’s not very hard to imagine their attraction to objects that are infinitely dependable, never threatening to hurt or abandon.

 There’s also an interesting upside to this condition for Erika Eiffel.
-She’s managed to turn a few of her object bonds into considerable successes – her relationship with her bow, which she named Lance and is described as being a fantastic lover, led to her becoming a two-time world champion archer and record holder.
+She’s managed to turn a few of her object bonds into considerable successes–her relationship with her bow, which she named Lance and is described as being a fantastic lover, led to her becoming a two-time world champion archer and record holder.
 Her affair with an airplane encouraged her to become a pilot, and she attained high levels as a martial artist with the sword she loved.
-For better or worse she’s never apologized for her choices, and in one interview she summed up how she sees her place in the world:
+She never apologizes for her choices, and in one interview she summed up how she sees her place in the world:

 “We’re all puzzle pieces.
 Some of us are in the center of the puzzle, connected to other pieces on all sides.
 Maybe I’m just on the edge.
 But I’m still on the puzzle.”

 It’s a story that would seem impossible if it weren’t so true, and it goes to show that it really does take all kinds.
-So if you happen to be enjoying Paris in the springtime, and find yourself within view of it on an April 8th, you might just consider wishing the tower a Happy Anniversary.
+So if you happen to be enjoying Paris in the springtime, and find yourself within view of the tower on an April 8th, you might just consider wishing it a Happy Anniversary.